Torcuato di Tella University: Art collection and classes

 Following in the tradition of the Torcuato di Tella Institute, Universidad Torcuato Di Tella hosts a modern art collection, and in 2004, inaugurated a former water company building refurbished by architect Clorindo Testa as its new center for visual arts.
 The core of its collection is the Edward Shaw and Maria Padilla de Shaw collection, which has 100 paintings of contemporary artists including Antonio Berni, Guillermo Kuitca, Antonio Seguí, Luis Fernando Benedit and Emilio Torti.
 The collection is constantly on exhibition in the university's two buildings.

 Also in the tradition of the Di Tella Institute, the university has numerous prestigious art programs and workshops.
 Every year, 12 artists are awarded Kuitka scholarships, which allows them to meet with modern artist Guillermo Kuitca once a week to discuss their artwork.

-As of April 2013, the university was studying the possibility of using this infrastructure to launch a bachelor's degree in Art.
+The Department of Art and the Department of Historical and Social Studies jointly offer a Degree in Social Sciences (Art major).